 Then I would ask the client: Which one do you choose?

 Here, we narrow the client to choose only one of two options.
 This stops further bargaining (and ridiculous questions).
 That way, hopefully, the client will see that a higher price comes with good reason, while a lower price would come with consequences.

-Having a contract will also prevent you from future problems during the process of delivering your service, such as when there is a clash in requirements or when a client is trying to renege on the project, or their payments.
+Having a contract will also prevent you from future problems during the process of delivering your services, such as when there is a clash in requirements or when a client is trying to renege on the project or their payments.
 You can use the contract to break down your work into milestones, along with partial payments due from the client with each milestone achieved.